theimpossibleastronaut/rmw/README.md

 This option is intended primarily for devlopers.
-Orphans should only happen while testing code changes, or if there's a bug released with rmw or another program that interfaces with your waste folders.
+Orphans should only happen while testing code changes, or if there's a bug released with rmw or another program that interfaces with your waste directories.

 -f, --force               allow purging of expired files